hitobito/hitobito/doc/development/07_service_accounts.md

 Service accounts allow to create a dedicated account with certain permissions for an external application.
 Using this account, the external application can then access the [JSON API](05_rest_api.md).
 Service accounts are created on a layer by an authorized person, and also persist once this person leaves the group or is deleted.

 #### Permissions
-Keys can be managed by using the "API-Keys" tab by people with `:layer_and_below_full` and `:layer_full` [permissions](../architecture/08_konzepte.md) on the layer.
+Keys can be managed by using the "API-Keys" tab by people with `:layer_and_below_full` or `:layer_full` [permissions](../architecture/08_konzepte.md) on the layer.
 This usually includes only the main leader roles in each layer, address manager is not enough.

 The permissions are not inherited downwards.
 The API-Keys of the underlying layers are therefore not visible.